-Disruption as fresh wave of train strikes begins
+Train strikes: More disruption as fresh wave of walkouts begins

 It is likely that evening services on some lines will be affected on the days before each strike, so passengers are advised to check the last train times on the evenings before strike days and the mornings following strikes.

+Both Aslef and the RMT say they have not been given a pay offer they can recommend to their members.

+The cost of living is rising at its fastest rate in nearly 40 years and unions say wages have not kept pace.

-Mr Whelan said this weekend's strikes had not been planned to disrupt major events, adding that there was not "a day in this country when there's not a pop concert or something going on".
+Mr Whelan denied this weekend's strikes had been planned to coincide with major events, adding that there was not "a day in this country when there's not a pop concert or something going on".

 But an RDG spokesperson said the walkouts would cause "disappointment and frustration for tens of thousands of people" and inconvenience families travelling for the half-term holidays.

-A spokesperson for the Department for Transport added that the unions were forcing their members to miss out on pay every time they strike.
+A spokesperson for the Department for Transport added that the unions forced their members to miss out on pay every time they strike.

 "The government has facilitated a fair and reasonable pay offer, now union leaders must do the right thing and put this to their members," they added.